 In this gripping video, University of Michigan follows former athlete Stacey Ervin on his journey to get passed the stigma that mental health is not a true issue to be talked about.
-He documents the correlation between physical and mental health; if you neglect your physical health, your body suffers.
-As well, if you ignore your mental health, your moods can be unpredictable.
-Stacey’s captivating voiceover and introspective video composition brings a level of empathy that simply couldn’t be captured through a single image of him.
+He documents the correlation between physical and mental health.
+If you neglect your physical health, your body suffers.
+If you ignore your mental health, your moods can be unpredictable.
+Stacey’s captivating voiceover and introspective video composition brings a level of empathy that couldn’t be captured still image.

 Marketing For Mental Health

-You’ll also see university websites replacing their banners with stunning, aerial views of the campus (rather than a simple image of the university logo).
-By bringing the campus to life, footage allows the viewer to feel included in the daily life.
+Also, you’ll see university websites replacing their banners with stunning, aerial views of the campus (rather than a simple image of the university logo).
+Footage allows the viewer to feel included in the daily life by bringing the campus to life.
 The opportunity to hear day-to-day conversations or see a group of friends enjoying a cup of much-needed coffee.
 Colleges like Virginia Tech even offer live streams of campus grounds so you can see close-up footage of students.
 This adds to the illusion of being present.
-By focusing on these inclusive, relatable situations, prospective students are able to get an overall idea of daily life at that particular school.
-Contrarily, a picture won’t be able to express that overall experience.
+Relatable situations help prospective students to get an overall idea of daily life at that particular school.
+Overall, a picture won’t be able to express that overall experience.

 Through videography, universities are letting students know that good grades are no longer the only focus in school.
 Their advertisements and marketing strategies are acknowledging the need for a balanced mental state.
 They do so by sharing real-life narratives, acceptance, and understanding through videography and live streams.
 It’s all about user experience.
 Provide the viewer with a realistic, lasting impression.